OpenTabletDriver/OpenTabletDriver/README.md

 same 'dotnet publish' commands used for building the AUR package, and will produce usable binaries in 'OpenTabletDriver/bin'.

+To build on ARM linux, run the provided 'build.sh' file with the appropriate runtime provided as an argument.
+For arm64, this is 'linux-arm64'.

 #### MacOS [Experimental]

 No other dependencies.